Okinawa Photographs

 Okinawa Baptist Association

 Blackie Bradford (photographs): Go and Bear Fruit, 1971, Okinawa, Tiger Printing Company, stiff wraps, 8vo (7 1/4 x 10 1/8 in. - 18.2 x 25.8 cm), ca 100 black and white halftone reproductions of photographs, 51 pp. This phamplet is an overview of the Baptist Church's activities on Okinawa and on other Ryukyu Islands as of 1971, just months before the Ryukyus Islands reverted to Japan.
 The book discusses the political and economic situation on Okinawa and the history of Baptist work on the island.
 According to the book, the first continuing Baptist evangelistic work on Okinawa began in 1891 and the Naha Baptist Church was organized in 1904.
 Baptist churches were later organized in Shuri (1908), Itoman (1911) and Kadena (1912).
 This early Baptist activity was under the auspices of Dr. Robert Thompson (Baptist Missionary Union located in Kobe) and financially supported by Mrs. Robert Allen of Glasgow, Scotland.
 Many Baptist missionaries, reverends and pastors are pictured to include Iha Sensei (Seijiro Iha), Reverend Edward Bollinger & family, Pastor Alvin "Bud" Spencer & Family, Missionary Gary Vaughn, Reverend and Mrs. William R. Medling, Reverend William Randall, Pastor Roy Edgermon, Pastor and Mrs John Schoolar, Reverend Eddie O'Dell, Pastor & Mrs Moore, Pastor Willie Dunn, Pastor Shiroma, Reverend Hiromichi Tamaki, Pastor Seiei Yokoda & Pastor Shisho Asato.
 The Baptist "English Language Church" are shown on a map and many are discussed and pictured.
 These include the Central Baptist Church, the Koza Baptist Church, Mt.
 Sinai Baptist Church, Friendship Baptist Church, Haven of Rest Baptist Church, Lakeshore Baptist Church.
 The "Japanese Language Churches" are also discussed and pictured.
 These include the Shuri Baptist Church, Naha Baptist Church, Futenma Baptist Church, Yafuso Baptist Church, Kadena Baptist Church, Agena Baptist Church, Miyako Baptist Church, Ishimine Baptist Mission, Makabi Baptist Mission & Maehara Baptist Church.
 The title page attributes the photographs to "Blackie Bradford, Ed McGee, Allen Scandrette, Mike Shanahan and others.
 Unfortunately individual photographs (ca 100) are not attributed to a particular person.
 The last photograph in the book is a well know Blackie aerial photograph of Okinawa.
-To see the front cover and representative pages, click here.
+To see the front cover, click here.

 1994 - Blackie's Life in Stories